 SOS Vocational Training Centres

-The SOS Vocational Training Centres provide young adults from our youth centres, SOS villages and the surrounding community with the skills they will need to secure reliable employment.
-They provide realistic job opportunities for the future and an avenue to independence.
+SOS Vocational Training Centres provide young adults from SOS Youth Facilities, SOS Villages, and the surrounding community with the skills they need to secure reliable employment.
+They offer realistic future job opportunities and a pathway to independence.

 Image